 22. Rosenbad

-The Rosenbad Complex consists of a collection of palatial buildings overlooking the Strömmen channel.
-These buildings are significant because they house the Swedish Government, the Prime Ministerâs private office and parts of the Migration Ministry and the Ministry of Justice in three internally linked sites.
+The Rosenbad Complex is a collection of palatial buildings overlooking the Strömmen channel, significant for housing the Swedish Government, the Prime Minister’s office, and parts of the Migration Ministry and Ministry of Justice within three internally linked sites.

 Directions